krevanth/FreeAHB/README.md

 ## Installing Tools

+The FreeAHB project requires several tools to be installed locally at your site.
+Please execute the following commands to install the required tools.
+The project assumes you are using a Linux based system.

 `sudo apt install iverilog verilator cargo gtkwave`

 `cargo install svlint`

 ## Make Targets

+Enter the project's root directory and enter one of the following commands:

 `make sim` will run the included test and open the VCD in GTKWave.
 Simulation files are created in the `obj` directory.